Synthetixio/SIPs/SCCP/sccp-TBA.md

 ## Motivation

 Analysis of on-chain data showed that front-running opportunities were more accessible after migration to chainlink price updates.
-Increasing those fees to 50 bp should help reduce that window.
+Increasing fees to 50 bp on synths with a 1% deviation threshold push should help close that window.

 ## Copyright